 Today, I read a post by them at their blog, where they had narratted their story — how they improved their subpar landing page to create something much better, with higher conversion rate.
 It is true that marketers talk a lot about advanced techniques for working with their leads: lead flow, lead management, lead nurturing.
 But all of that is meaningless without consistent lead generation, and landing pages are the strongest tools in a marketer’s arsenal to meet that looming monthly lead goal.

-Because landing pages are so important to lead generation, attention to detail is in order to ensure you have the highest conversion rate possible.
-And as it turns out, landing page visitors are pretty darn fickle about which pages they’ll convert on.
+Because landing pages are so important to lead generation, attention to detail is needed to ensure you have the highest conversion rate possible.
+Using landing page optimization tools (like the ones mentioned in https://serp.co/top-picks/best-landing-page-optimization-tools/) might help with the conversions.
+Landing page visitors are pretty darn fickle about which pages they’ll convert on.
 After going under the Communication Architect’s knife, this is what the page turned out like:

 Now, let’s see what did they fix, and how: